habib13352/ai-readme-improver/README.md

 ## Usage

-Run the CLI in the repository that contains a `README.md`:
+Run the CLI in the repository that contains a `README.md` (or use the `readme-improver` command if installed as a package):

 ```bash
 python main.py --readme README.md \